How Often Will a Disability Claim be Reviewed?

 For medical conditions not anticipated to improve like certain cancers, blindness or cerebral palsy, you may undergo a review on a seven year timeline.
 Recipients aged 55 plus are frequently given seven year reviews.

-If you want help navigating the disability process or with filing an appeal, contact a Phoenix Social Security Disability attorney at Phillips Disability immediately.
+If you want help navigating the disability process or with filing an appeal, contact a Phoenix Social Security Disability attorney at Dayes Law Firm PC immediately.